rerun-io/rerun/DESIGN.md

 ## Text
 #### Sentences
-Short, single-sentence text do NOT end in a period.
+Short, single-sentence text do NOT end in a period in the UI.

 Multi-sentence text ALWAYS ends in a period.